RateSetter and Metro Bank: acquisition completes

 Does the acquisition change processing investment release requests?

 No. We will continue to deliver investment release requests as the supply of funds allows, as we have been doing since March.
-Please note that investors in the 5 Year market will not be able to make a new investment release request after 14 October and we are writing to all 5 Year market investors with further details.

 Does the acquisition change my ability to keep investing?